 “Sarah, I’d appreciate it if you were to arrive on time to meetings.
 Is there a specific reason why you tend to be late for meetings?”.

 You may also want to confront them in private to lower the chances that the passive-aggressive communicator will become defensive.

 How to be less passive-aggressive in communication

 If you catch yourself being passive-aggressive often, you need to work on becoming better at communicating your frustrations and being direct.

-For example, say you’re the person always late to the meetings from the example above because you dislike the time of the meetings.
+For example, say you’re the person who is always late to meetings in the situation above because you dislike the time of the sessions.
 Here’s how you would handle the situation using the three-step method:

 - Ask why.
-Ask if there’s a particular reason why meetings need to take place at that time expressing genuine curiosity.
+Ask if there’s a particular reason why meetings need to take place at that time, expressing genuine curiosity.